Build5Nines/AIChatUI/README.md

 This project is written by [Chris Pietschmann](https://www.linkedin.com/in/crpietschmann/).

+## API Functionality

 The API versions are as follows:

 - v1 - Makes chat completions against Azure OpenAI Service.
 - v2 - Makes chat completions against Azure OpenAI Service with the integration of Azure Search Service too.

+## App Configuration

 This application uses the `.env` file to configure the necessary environment variables.
 A list of what environment variables are necessary is included within the `.env.EXAMPLE` file.

+## Infrastructure

 This application assumes you have an instance of Azure OpenAI Service and Azure Search Service deployed to Microsoft Azure already.

+The project includes the following Azure Bicep templates that can be used to deploy the Azure resources necessary depending on which API version of this app you want to use:

+- [`/IaC/Bicep/v1`](IaC/Bicep/v1) - Deploys Azure OpenAI Service
+- [`/IaC/Bicep/v2`](IaC/Bicep/v2) - Deploys Azure OpenAI Service, Azure Search Service, and Azure Storage Account